-Unsworth LaPlante, PLC can provide assistance with the creation of an estate plan that ensures you are ready to address end-of-life issues and that ensures you can leave a strong legacy.
+Unsworth LaPlante, PLLC can provide assistance with the creation of an estate plan that ensures you are ready to address end-of-life issues and that ensures you can leave a strong legacy.
 We assist you with making use of all available legal techniques and using all legal tools that Vermont makes available for the estate planning process.

 You can give us a call to find out more about common estate planning techniques, and you can also review the 10 estate planning techniques below to find out more about some of the basic components of a comprehensive estate plan that our legal team can help you to create.

 While there are many different estate planning techniques and your plan needs to be personalized to your specific situation, 10 common techniques used in estate planning include:

 - The creation of a last will and testament: A last will and testament is the most basic of estate planning tools.
 It allows you to provide instructions for the distribution of assets.
 However, a last will and testament is actually fairly limited, as you give up control over assets you leave to heirs or beneficiaries in a will and you are not able to use a will to reduce estate tax or to otherwise protect assets.